8 Apple Science Activities Perfectly Made for a Preschooler

 Using Our Five Senses

-I have been working on mindful eating.
-I know what you are thinking: Teachers and parents don’t have time for mindful eating!
-Seriously!
-After my first baby, I vividly remember pumping in the phone closet and trying to scarf down my lunch in 20 minutes.
-My mind was definitely NOT on my food.
-I was thinking of the copies I hadn’t made or what everyone else was socializing about in the actual teacher’s lounge.
-Oh, the things we do for our kids.
+Let’s be real—teachers and parents don’t exactly have time for mindful eating!
+After my first baby, I vividly remember pumping in a phone closet, trying to scarf down lunch in under 20 minutes.
+My mind was anywhere but on my food—I was thinking about the copies I hadn’t made or wondering what everyone else was chatting about in the teacher’s lounge.
+Oh, the things we do for our babies!

-Anyway, I have been trying to engage my five senses while eating to become more mindful of how I fuel my body and the pure enjoyment of nutritious food.
-That is why I especially love this next activity.
-Engaging the senses while eating is a life skill!
-I mean that!
+Lately, though, I’ve been trying to practice more mindful eating, using all five senses to be more aware of how I fuel my body and savor nutritious food.
+And that’s why I love this next activity so much.
+Engaging the senses while eating is such an important life skill!
+Seriously.

 Materials: